The Commission on the Integration of Refugees

 Following 30 years in policing, including leading London’s Human Trafficking Unit, in 2014…

-Following 30 years in policing, including leading London’s Human Trafficking Unit, in 2014 he was appointed the UK’s first Independent Anti-Slavery Commissioner.
+Kevin Hyland was a police officer for 30 years and leader of London’s Human Trafficking Unit.
+In 2014, he was appointed the UK’s first Independent Anti-Slavery Commissioner.
 In 2018 he was elected Ireland’s representative to the Council of Europe Independent Group of Experts for Trafficking.
 He was instrumental in establishing and remains chief advisor to the Santa Marta Group, a high-level partnership between law enforcement agencies, faith groups and civil society launched by Pope Francis at the Vatican.

 Dame Diana Johnson DBE MP